Tutte Short Exact Sequences of Graphs: Introduction

 The construction of the Tutte short exact sequences and the corresponding proofs involve a delicate interplay between the algebraic structure of the critical modules and the combinatorial structure of the graph, mainly its acyclic orientations.

-In the following, we start by describing the toppling critical module and the $G$-parking critical module of a graph.
-We then state the corresponding Tutte short exact sequences.
-Before we do this, we clarify one crucial point about contraction and deletion of the edge $e$.
+In the following, we state our main theorems concerning Tutte short exact sequences.
+Before this, we clarify one crucial point about contraction and deletion of the edge $e$.

-{\bf The notions $G/e$, $G \setminus e$ and $G/(v_i,v_j)$:} Suppose that there are $m_e \geq 1$ edges between $v_1$ and $v_2$.
+{\bf The Notions $G/e$, $G \setminus e$ and $G/(v_i,v_j)$:} Suppose that there are $m_e \geq 1$ edges between $v_1$ and $v_2$.
 By $G/e$, we mean the graph obtained from $G$ by contracting the vertices $v_1$ and $v_2$ to the vertex $v_{1,2}$ and with $m_e-1$ loops on the vertex $v_{1,2}$.
 By $G \setminus e$, we mean the graph obtained from $G$ by deleting the edge $e$ and retaining all the other $m_e-1$ edges parallel to $e$.
 On the other hand, by $G/(v_i,v_j)$ for a pair of distinct, adjacent vertices $(v_i,v_j)$ we mean the graph obtained by contracting every edge between $v_i$ and $v_j$.